About the Training Observatory

 - TEVA - Transition École-Vie Active (transition from school to working life)

 The aim of the longitudinal TEVA study is to analyse the careers of young people on leaving the school system.
-Career prospects for young people with initial vocational training qualifications are presented by means of a 'barometer' of professional insertion.
+Career prospects for young people with initial vocational training qualifications are presented by means of a 'barometer' of professional insertion (only in french).

 The Training Observatory is also responsible in Luxembourg for coordinating ReferNet, the European Network of Reference and Expertise in Vocational Education and Training.